An all-fruit smoothie made with club soda and mint infused simple syrup that’s packed with strawberries, nectarines and limes.

 - 2 cups ice cubes

-Put everything into blender and blend on “ice crush” setting.
+- Put everything into blender and blend until smooth.

 What’s your favorite smoothie combination?